 systemctl start systemd-timesyncd systemctl enable systemd-timesyncd

-timedatectl to find out the currently set time zone.
+timedatectl to determine the currently set time zone.

 Now let’s list all the available time zones, so you know the exact name of the time zone you’ll use on your system.